Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: GNN-based DRL agent design

-\rrm{To represent the action, we introduce it within the network state.
+To represent the action, we introduce it within the network state.
 Particularly, we consider an additional link-level feature, which is the bandwidth allocated over the link after applying the routing action.
 This value corresponds to the bandwidth demand of the current traffic request to be allocated.
 Likewise, the links that are not included in the path selected by the action will have this feature set to zero.
-Since our OTN environment has a limited number of traffic requests with various discrete bandwidth demands, we represent the bandwidth allocated with a n-element one-hot encoding vector.
-Figure ~\ref{fig:actionSet} illustrates the representation of this feature in the hidden state of the links in a simple network scenario.
-A traffic request from node 1 to node 5, with a traffic demand of 8 bandwidth units, is allocated over the path formed by the nodes $\{1,2,3,5\}$.
+Since our OTN environment has a limited number of traffic requests with various discrete bandwidth demands, we represent the bandwidth allocated with a \textit{N}-element one-hot encoding vector, where \textit{N} is the vector length.

+Figure~\ref{fig:actionSet} illustrates the representation of the action in the hidden state of the links in a simple network scenario.
+A traffic request from node 1 to node 5, with a traffic demand of 8 bandwidth units, is allocated over the path formed by the nodes \textit{\{1,2,3,5\}}.
 To summarize, Table~\ref{table:features} provides a description of the features included in the links' hidden states.
 These values represent both the network state and the action, which is the input needed to model the q-value function $Q(s,a)$.

-Note that the size of the hidden states is typically larger that the number of features in the hidden states.
-Then, a common approach is to fill the vector with zero values.}
+The size of the hidden states is typically larger than the number of features in the hidden states.
+This is to enable each link to store information of himself (i.e., his own initial features) plus the aggregated information coming from all the links’ neighbors (see Section~\ref{subsec:gnnarchi}).
+If the hidden state size is equal to the number of link features, the links won’t have space to store information about the neighboring links without losing information.
+This results in a poor graph embedding after the readout function.
+On the contrary, if the state size is very large, it can lead to a large GNN model, which can overfit to the data.
+A common approach is to set the state size larger than the number of features and to fill the vector with zeros.

-\subsection{GNN architecture}
+\subsection{GNN Architecture}

+The GNN model is based on the Message Passing Neural Network \cite{gilmer2017neural} model.
+In our case, we consider the link entity and perform the message passing process between all links.
+We choose link entities, instead of node entities, because the link features are what define the OTN routing optimization problem.
+Node entities could be added when addressing an optimization problem that needs to incorporate node-level features (e.g., I/O buffer size, scheduling algorithm).
+Algorithm \ref{alg:mp} shows a formal description of the message passing process where the algorithm receives as input the links' features ($x_{l}$) and outputs a q-value (\textit{q}).